 Mining and Bitcoin Circulation

-Another essential purpose of mining is that it is the only way to release the new Bitcoins into circulation.
-In this sense, the miners are minting the cryptocurrency.
+Another essential purpose of mining is that it is the only way to release the new BTC coins into circulation.
+In this sense, the bitcoin miners are minting the cryptocurrency.
 There are more than 18 million Bitcoins in circulation, and all of these BTC coins are here because of miners’ work since the first (genesis) block creation.
 The last Bitcoin will be minted in 2140.
 Nevertheless, miners will continue to verify transactions and support the system’s integrity.

 Circulation and rewards are not the only reasons for Bitcoin mining.
 Miners can vote for the protocol changes and have overall voting power within the system.
 One of the most fundamental reasons for voting is a case when the community wants to conduct the hard fork.
 By the way, we’ve made a chronological list of all the previous Bitcoin forks.